xiaoming0812/CitaviProjects/README.md

 This repository serves as an overview of all projects related to the literature management software Citavi.
 My work is divided into macros I use to quickly read information and useful tools in form of addons.

+## Ideas & Problems

+If you have problems feel free to open an issue in the corresponding repository.
+For a idea you can use the new GitHub feature called [**Discussions**](https://github.com/lutz/CitaviProjects/discussions).

 ## Macros

 - [ShowLoadedAddonsMacro](/macros/cm001.md)